-90 or above A 80 or above B 70 or above C 60 or above D 59 or below F
+90 or above A 80 or above B 70 or above C 60 or above D

+59 or below F

 During quizzes or exams, talking and sharing of calculators is not allowed.
 Students will set in alternate rows while taking the quizzes.
-There are no make-up quizzes unless prompt arrangements are made.
+There are no make-up quizzes.
 Missed labs or quizzes count as your dropped grades.